threads, phosphor, laser, motors, sound

 large scale laser, fog

-An landscape media installation creating spatial compositions drawn with light.
+An architectural media installation creating spatial compositions drawn with light.

-Laser beams are used as formable substance, like an element that can connect or overlap with one another, something that creates feelable volumes.
+For the inauguration of "100 Years Bauhaus" I was commissioned to develop and art piece on the central square of Weimar, the city home to the Bauhaus era.
+Laser beams are used as formable substance, like an element that can connect or overlap with one another, Light is being used as solid shape, creating somewhat feelable volumes.
 An ever changing structure, whose form builds an architectural lightscape.

 More Info → Punkt